- Explore the Berber villages and traditional farm life of the Atlas mountains

 |Day 12||Depart Casablanca|

-Day 2: Travel to Rabat - Visit the Town of Salé
+Day 2: Transfer to Rabat, Visit the Town of Salé

-Day 3: Drive to Fes - Stop in Meknes and the Roman Ruins at Volubilis
+Day 3: Transfer to Fes via Meknes & the Roman Ruins at Volubilis

 After breakfast, meet your driver to start today's journey to Fes.
 Your first stop is Meknes, a charming city with a smaller medina, allowing for a more leisurely pace without worrying about pushy shopkeepers.
 Your driver will lead you through the Ville Impériale area, where you can explore gardens and palaces, as well as the gate of Bab al-Mansour, the Mausoleum of Moulay Ismail, and the Royal Stables.

-Day 4: Explore the Imperial City of Fes and its UNESCO Medina
+Day 4: Explore the Imperial City of Fes & its UNESCO Medina

-Enjoy your morning with a filling breakfast as you prepare for a delightful 5-hour cooking class.
+Enjoy your morning with a filling breakfast as you prepare for a delightful five-hour cooking class.
 In this class, you'll purchase all your ingredients in a nearby market, just like the locals.
-You'll then learn traditional Moroccan cooking methods and spices, prepare your 4-course meal and enjoy it in the end.
+You'll then learn traditional Moroccan cooking methods and spices, prepare your four-course meal and enjoy it in the end.

-After the cooking class, you'll have the afternoon free to explore more of this beautiful city by yourself or to opt for a relaxing visit to a traditional Hammam.
+After the cooking class, you'll have the afternoon free to explore more of this beautiful city by yourself or opt for a relaxing visit to a traditional hammam.
 Your experience will begin in a dry, warm room to relax and allow the body to acclimate to the heat before entering a sauna and then a steam room.
-Next, you'll receive a body scrub with black olive-oil soap known as Savon beldi.
-Your Hammam attendant will coordinate a series of scrubbing and rinsing to alleviate any rough skin and stress.
+Next, you'll receive a body scrub with black olive-oil soap known as Savon beldi (Moroccan black soap).
+Your hammam attendant will coordinate a series of scrubbing and rinsing to alleviate any rough skin and stress.
 You'll emerge from your experience feeling refreshed and energized.